 For homeowners and renters alike, no one likes finding mold in their home.
-While mold in the main areas in your house can be easily spotted, there are many places throughout your home that can attract mold.
-Areas such as basements, crawl spaces, and cabinets that may be less frequently used can attract mold which can grow unchecked for long periods of time.
-To avoid that, here are some common areas in your home in which you may find mold, how to prevent it, and what to do when you do find it.
+While you can easily spot mold in the main areas of your house, many less obvious areas can also attract mold.
+Areas such as basements, crawl spaces, and cabinets that are less frequently used can attract mold that may grow unchecked for long periods of time.
+To help you avoid that, we’ve covered some common areas in your home in which you may find mold, how to prevent it, and what to do when you do find it.

 Mold in your attic

 Attic mold is almost always the result of high humidity in the attic space.
 This high humidity causes condensation on the cold portions of the roofing materials (plywood or OSB) and results in mold growth on these surfaces.
 Attics should be designed with proper ventilation in mind.
-This would usually include low vents (soffit vents, bird-blocks, etc.) and high vents (roof vents, ridge cap vents etc.).
-Current code in Washington State requires 1 square foot of ventilation per 300 square feet of attic footprint.
-This is a general rule, but the type, location, and air-flow through the individual vents should be evaluated by a qualified inspector to determine exactly what has caused the deficiency that led to the attic mold growth.
+This would usually include low vents (soffit vents, bird blocks, etc.) and high vents (roof vents, ridge cap vents, etc.).
+Current code in Washington State requires one square foot of ventilation per 300 square feet of attic footprint.
+This is a general rule, but a qualified inspector should evaluate the type, location, and airflow through the individual vents to determine exactly what has caused the deficiency that led to the attic mold growth.
 A neutral unbiased attic mold inspection will give you the information you need to find out exactly what the next step should be.

 What does an attic mold inspection include?

-Before attic mold remediation is even considered, the source of the moisture should be identified and documented and a plan to resolve the underlying conditions should be made.
-This can only be done by a qualified professional with experience in building science and building diagnostics.
+Before even considering attic mold remediation, be sure to identify and document the source of the moisture and make a plan to resolve the underlying conditions.
+Only qualified professionals with experience in building science and building diagnostics can do this.

-Where there is water, mold can grow.
-Unfortunately, that’s why bathrooms are a common area where mold can be found.
+Where water is present, mold can grow.
+Unfortunately, that’s why bathrooms are a common area for mold.
 Though mold in bathrooms doesn’t typically have extreme consequences, it can be a big trigger for allergies and damage your home over time.

-- Shower, tub, and surrounding walls: Mold and mildew between your shower tiles is another common hub for mold, as a result of their frequent exposure to water
+- Shower, tub, and surrounding walls: Mold and mildew between your shower tiles is common as a result of their frequent exposure to water.

 - Ceiling: As you probably learned in elementary school science, hot air rises.
 Humid air in bathrooms can linger on your ceiling, creating a place for mold to grow.

-Air conditioners and climate control units are another common place where mold grows in your home, because they reduce moisture in the air but collect moisture as a unit.
-Though the significance of the mold varies depending on the climate, it’s a common problem that can be reduced with some simple preventative measures.
+Air conditioners and climate control units are another common place for mold to grow because they reduce moisture in the air, but also collect moisture as a unit.
+Though the significance of the mold varies depending on the climate, it’s a common problem that you can reduce with some simple preventative measures.

-- Testing can be done in homes, schools, office buildings, and more.
+- Professionals can perform testing in homes, schools, office buildings, and more.

-The prevalent presence of food and water in kitchens also makes them susceptible to mold.
-Standing moisture and leaks in your home are common culprits of mold build up in this area.
-If left untreated, mold in your kitchen can have both negative effects on your health and damage your home’s structural integrity.
+The presence of food and water in kitchens makes this area susceptible to mold.
+Standing moisture and leaks in your home are also common culprits of mold buildup.
+If left untreated, mold in your kitchen can both have negative effects on your health and damage your home’s structural integrity.

 Where you may find mold in your kitchen: